You’ve probably heard the phrase “buy low, sell high.”

 Now so far we have learned how to identify higher probability trade locations, then we have learned how to find the weaknesses of the ongoing uptrend.
-Then in finally in this step we have learned about momentum shift which helps us to confirm the market reversal.
+Then finally in this step, we have learned about momentum shift which helps us to confirm the market reversal.

-At the moment we have a perfect trade area along with multiple trading confluences that support our trade idea which in this case is a market reversal.
+At the moment we have a perfect trade area aligned with multiple trading confluences that support our trade idea which in this case is a market reversal.

 Next, how do we catch this reversal, AKA how do we get into the trade?
 This is where reversal chart patterns come into play.